 All qualified teachers are expected to maintain contact with the Iyengar family through senior teachers and professional development days to qualify for continued use of the Mark which is a guarantee of excellence, clarity and depth of understanding.

-Intermediate and senior teachers have been practising and training for many more years and have passed a series of further assessments.
+Senior teachers have been practising and training for many more years and have passed a series of further assessments.